mhed89/pico2w_game_console/README.md

 # Pico 2 W + Pimoroni Display Pack 2.0 Game Console

-A simple game console framework for the Raspberry Pi Pico 2 W (RP2350) with a Pico Display 2.0.
+A simple game console framework for the Raspberry Pi Pico 2 W (RP2350) with a Pico Display 2.0 from Pimoroni.

 ## Games Included